coretao-infra/OnD-AI-samples/bench/README.md

 - `wmi`: For querying system hardware information
 - `tiktoken`: For token counting
 - `requests`: For API interactions
+- `openai`: For OpenAI API and LMStudio compatibility

 ## How to Run Benchmarks
 1. **Clone the repository:**